payalord/ZMatrix/docs/USER_GUIDE.md

   contribution.
 - Intermediate values mix these two results.

-This does not make the animation window transparent over a visible wallpaper.
+The background starts solid and streams gradually reveal the blended image.
-The solid start and gradual filling by streams are preserved.
 Existing trails update as the animation progresses.
 Bitmap blending and Blend strength are disabled in Solid color mode.

 ### Trail cleanup